dootsnaps/mc-commands-examples/myCommandShortcut.md

 5. Now we can start adding the commands that will run when you run `/yourCommandName`.
 We will use _yourFirstCommand_ to symbolize the entire command that you would normally type into the chat, including the arguments.
 To add a command, run `/mycmd-edit yourCommandName runcmd add yourFirstCommand`

-6. Repeat step 5 until all your commands are added (e.g. _yourFirstCommand_, _yourSecondCommand_ etc...)
+6. Repeat step 5 until all your commands are added (e.g. _yourFirstCommand_, _yourSecondCommand_ etc...).
+Make sure to add them in the order that you want them to run!

 7. Run your command to test it by simply running `/yourCommandName`